Harvard PhD Program in Health Policy

 Other graduate programs

-There are many excellent programs beyond Harvard at other universities that offer comprehensive training in Health Policy, Decision Sciences, Health Economics, Health Services Research, and Population Health.
+There are many excellent programs beyond Harvard at other universities that offer comprehensive training in Health Policy, Decision Sciences, Health Economics, Health Services Research, Population Health, and adjacent fields.
 Each program has different attributes, and whether a particular attribute of a program is a strength or weakness can be subjective and may vary from candidate to candidate.
 I would encourage you to explore multiple programs so that you can identify which program attributes you value.
+These Twitter threads [2021, 2022, 2023] and the AcademyHealth list of health services research training programs may offer insight into other programs that might be a good fit for your research interests.
+These resources are not comprehensive, however, and may exclude programs based in schools of Pharmacy (e.g., Pharmaceutical Policy, Pharmaceutical Economics, Pharmacoeconomics), Population Health programs, and schools outside of the US.

 I hope these resources answer your questions.
 If you still have outstanding questions, feel free to reach out to our program staff.

-If you decide to pursue further graduate training, I hope you find the training option that is the best fit for you.
-Good luck with your professional journey!
+If you decide to pursue further graduate training, I hope you find the option that is the best fit for you personally and professionally.
+If you feel like the Harvard program is a good fit for you, we hope you apply!